-Updating existing or dated Facebook and Twitter-specific widgets: generally located in the right-hand column or footer of many webpages.
-Create a widget that can incorporate social content from multiple networks that is constantly updated and more user specific.
+Updating existing or dated Facebook and Twitter-specific widgets: generally located in the right-hand column or footer of many web pages.
+Create a widget that can incorporate social content from multiple networks that is constantly updated and more user-specific.

 Creating a dynamic social feed within your blog posts or news articles: Use a widget that connects to a person or event's social account or hashtags.
 This can provide a more informative experience for users.

-About pages or profile pages: Great for athletes, actors, contributors or employees who are looking to build a positive social presence or fan page.
+About pages or profile pages: Great for athletes, actors, contributors, or employees who are looking to build a positive social presence or fan page.

 Facebook page: Create a new 'tab' and drop in a widget.
 This way, you'll be able to showcase all the great social content happening across all networks within your own Facebook page.
-It's also a great way of encouraging your Facebook users to click through to your own website.
-Simply install an app which allows you to embed HTML within a Facebook 'tab'.
+It's also a great way of encouraging your Facebook users to click through to your website.
+Simply install an app that allows you to embed HTML within a Facebook 'tab'.
 There are several options to choose from... we particularly like this one.

 For any further questions or queries, please send an email to firstname.lastname@example.org and our support team will get back to you.